AfOx Visiting Fellowship Programme

 AfOx Fellowship

-AfOx fellowships are open to ALL disciplines across ALL the Universities departments.
+AfOx fellowships are open to all disciplines across all the University departments.
 We encourage applications across the full range of academic disciplines and to work with any researcher based at the University of Oxford.

 During the Fellowship, AfOx Fellows are associated with a Department and a College within the University.
 Fellows can apply to work with scholars based in any of the University’s departments.
 AfOx is a cross-university platform which supports collaboration across all the departments at Oxford University.
 Learn more about the Collegiate University system at Oxford here.

-We welcome applications from all academic disciplines and particularly encourage applications from female and underrepresented researchers.
+We welcome applications from all academic disciplines and encourage applications from female and underrepresented researchers.

 All AfOx fellowship applications are made through the same process using the same application portal.
-Applications closed at midnight -UTC- October 21st 2022
+Applications close at midnight -UTC- June 9th 2023.

 AfOx Visiting Fellowship Partners:

 A number of the AfOx fellowships are offered in collaboration with key partners at the University of Oxford.
-These include TORCH, Oxford Department for International Development, The Law Faculty, The Mathematical Institute and the African Studies Centre.
+These include TORCH, Oxford Department for International Development, The Law Faculty, The Mathematical Institute, The Refugee Studies Centre and the African Studies Centre.

 This AfOx Mathematics fellowship aims to connect a research-active mathematician based at an African institution to faculty based at the Mathematical Institute at the University of Oxford.

-The Mathematical Institute is one of the leading mathematics departments in the world, with strengths in research into both fundamental mathematics and its applications.
-It holds a silver Athena Swan award to recognise advancement of gender equality: representation, progression and success for all.
+The Mathematical Institute is one of the leading mathematics departments in the world, with strengths in research across the spectrum of fundamental and applied mathematics.
+It holds a silver Athena Swan award to recognise advancement of gender equality, and aims to provide an inclusive environment in which all can thrive and achieve their full potential.

 Applications are open to researchers with existing research interests compatible with those of the Mathematical Institute current faculty.
 Applicants must clearly state which one of the Mathematical Institute research groups you feel is closest to your work.
 While in Oxford the AfOx Mathematics Fellow will work with faculty within the Institute and across other disciplines where appropriate, to develop research ideas, projects and events.
 This can include research papers, ideas for co-led projects, future joint research developments.